 Marketing and more specifically digital marketing covers a ton of avenues when it comes to planning, budgeting, and execution.
-With so many options it’s harder than ever to determine what a monthly budget should be and even more how to spend your marketing budget the right way.
+With so many options it’s harder than ever to determine what a monthly budget should be, and even more how to spend your marketing budget the right way.

 When it comes to marketing only one metric matters… RESULTS.
 And that’s what we’re looking for when managing marketing budgets.

-Luckily we manage marketing for a variety of different business types and sizes and have a great deal of data to to help businesses and more importantly our team to make the best decisions and to deliver actual results.
+Luckily we manage marketing for a variety of different business types and sizes and have a great deal of data to help businesses and more importantly our team to make the best decisions and to deliver actual results.
 Let’s take a look at planning your marketing budget.

 1. Be Realistic

 It’s important to understand that most businesses are spending about 10% of their revenue on advertising.
 If you’re spending less on marketing you’re probably in one of two categories.
 First, your revenue is limited and even 10% doesn’t get you very far.
-Second, your expenses in other departments is too high to justify the cost of marketing.
+Second, your expenses in other departments are too high to justify the cost of marketing.